TheBB/Gold/README.rst

 In addition, Gold has a single unary prefix operator

 - ``-`` for unary negation
+- ``not`` for logical negation

-The power operator binds tighter than negation on the right, but not on the left, so that ``-2^2`` evaluates to -4.
+The power operator binds tighter than unary operators on the right, but not on the left, so that ``-2^2`` evaluates to -4.
 In every other case, postfix operators (indexing and function calls) bind tighter than prefix operators, which in turn bind tighter than binary operators.

+All binary operators associate to the left, except for the power operator, which associates to the right.

 Destructuring